Perhaps the best musicals are the saddest ones.

 Presentation:

-This may be the only musical I enjoyed, largely because it is nothing like a conventional musical.
+This may be the only musical Iโ€™ve enjoyed, largely because it is nothing like a conventional musical.
 There are about 5 musical numbers from Icelandic artist Bjรถrk, whom composed and acted in her first film.
-Famous for residual mental trauma from the film, once you watch the film you will understand why.
+Famously having residual mental trauma from the film, once you watch you will understand why.
 Bjรถrkโ€™s performance is inspired, realistic, and you would never think she hadnโ€™t acted before.
 Most importantly, her music is very interesting to listen to unlike typical jazz hand musicals.
 This is more like atmospheric electronic trip-hop, and I loved it.
-Whatโ€™s really surprising is how everything works.
+Whatโ€™s genuinely shocking is why everything works.
 Trierโ€™s signature handheld style creates a realism, which contrasts with the surreal interjecting musical numbers.
-This doesnโ€™t seem like it would make sense, but since Trier filmโ€™s are always so dark and gritty, the musical interludes become a very welcome respite from the bleak misery of the plot.
-This is a emotionally trigger film more than Breaking the Waves, despite not being as depraved.
+This doesnโ€™t seem like it would make sense, but since Trier filmโ€™s are always so dark and gritty, the musical interludes become a very welcome respite from the bleak misery of the story.
+This is an emotionally triggering film more-so than Breaking the Waves, despite not being as depraved.

 Conclusion:

-Thereโ€™s a lot of cinema Trier explores in this nearly experimental film.
-Out of all people, no one would expect Trier to make a musical, and perhaps thatโ€™s why it works.
+Thereโ€™s a lot of cinema Trier explores in this semi-experimental film.
+Out of all directors, no one would expect Trier to make a musical, and perhaps thatโ€™s why it works.
+If you're like me and donโ€™t like musicals, give this a shot up to the second musical number.
+If it doesnโ€™t convince you by then the rest of the film probably wonโ€™t.
 The plot and competence of the characters may not be rock solid, but this format actually doesnโ€™t require typical filmmaking logic.
 Trier manages to bring out the rawest performances from all his female leads, and this may be one of the greatest.
-Prepare your heart.
+Just brace your heart.

 Recommendations